1st female sailor completes Navy special warfare training

 Those who pass move on to seven weeks of basic crewman training to learn combat, weapons and communications training, followed by a seven-week intermediate-level seamanship course, and finally survival, evasion, resistance and escape training and a cultural course.

-According to Naval Special Warfare, about 300 sailors complete the SWCC course every year, and there are between 760 and 800 in the force at any one time.
+According to Naval Special Warfare, about 300 sailors attempt the SWCC course every year and about 70 complete it.
+There are between 760 and 800 in the force at any one time.